-During Contingency, the LSS Plant may be isolated until the system is normalised.
+During Contingency, the LSS Plant may be isolated until the system is normalized.
 Contingencies include scheduled and unscheduled outages:

-- (i) Network upgrading
+- (a) Network upgrading;

-- (ii) Maintenance
+- (b) Maintenance;

-- (iii) Shutdown
+- (c) Shutdown; or

-- (iv) Breakdown
+- (d) Breakdown.

 6.5.3 DAQ

 The LSS Developer shall submit a DAQ to the Distribution Licensee.
 Format of the DAQ could be referred to the relevant forms in Schedule 5 of the Distribution Code.